Food & Water Dishes for Tortoises

 Further, you can dig a shallow hole to put the plate in.
 When the plate is even with the ground, it's easier for small tortoises to get in and out of the dish.

 During warm weather, drinking water can get quite hot in a sunny spot.
 Replace the water as needed to keep it cool, or put the water dish in a shady area.
-I like to use bushes and/or small patio tables (pics) as sun shades for water bowls.
-Yes, there is a plate filled with rocks and water under the green table.
-It's just hard to see. :O)
+I like to use bushes (pic) and/or small plastic patio tables with legs cut shorter as sun shades for water bowls.

 Empty and clean the water dish daily.
 Better yet, use two plates per enclosure.
 Fill one with water and let the other one dry and disinfect in the hot sun.
 Switch daily.

-Note: Flower pot saucers are really not intended as storage dishes for water used for human or animal consumption.
-Both glazed and unglazed terracotta flower pot saucers can contain lead, and material impurity can be a concern with plastic saucers as well.
+Caution!
+Flower pot saucers are really not intended as storage dishes for water used for human or animal consumption.
+Both glazed and unglazed terra-cotta flower pot saucers can contain lead, and material impurity can be a concern with plastic saucers as well.
 For example, PVC is toxic.
 People and pets should not drink from containers made of PVC.
 See housing & allergics.

 Safety of the glaze can be an issue with garden fountains; they are not intended for drinking water.
 Bird baths are probably a safer choice.
 They should be made with non-toxic materials and finishes.

 Always provide a water dish, indoors and outdoors.

 Garden hoses - can leach toxins

 Always check the labels on garden hoses.
 Regular garden hoses really should carry a "Do not drink" warning label.
 Humans and pets should not drink water from standard garden hoses because they can leach lead and other toxic chemicals into the water.